telemark/robot-post-payload/README.md

 # robot-post-payload

-Robot for posting payloads from json-files.
+Robot for posting or putting payloads from json-files.

 ## API